Dangerous driving: Causing death or grievous bodily injury by dangerous driving

 This offence is created by article 9 of the Road Traffic (Northern Ireland) Order 1995 (S.I.
 1995/2994 (N.I.)).

 It carries a mandatory disqualification of at least 24 months.

 Prevention

 Research now shows ways to reduce the intentions of people to binge drink or engage in dangerous driving.
 A key article by Martin, Lee, Weeks and Kaya (2013) suggests that understanding consumer personality and how people view others is important.
 People were shown ads talking of the harmful effects of binge drinking.
 People who valued close friends as a sense of who they are, were less likely to want to binge drink after seeing an ad featuring them and a close friend.
-People who were loners or who did not see close friends important to their sense of who they were reacted better to ads featuring an individual.
+People who were loners or who did not see close friends as important to their sense of who they were reacted better to ads featuring an individual.
 A similar pattern was shown for ads showing a person driving at dangerous speeds.
 This suggests ads showing potential harm to citizens from binge drinking or dangerous driving are less effective than ads highlighting a person's close friends.